Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 Getting Back and The Next Day

-One thing I noticed on this night is how expensive it is to get from here – Armas Pemar Beach Hotel to the Aroma Butik Hotel.
-It was either £20 or £25 for the taxi and it isn’t really too far to get between both places – 10 Minutes driving.
+One thing I noticed on this night that I really didn’t like was how expensive it was.
+Just to get from here – Armas Pemar Beach Hotel to my place the Aroma Butik Hotel.
+It was either £20 or £25 for the taxi.
+It is only 10 Minutes driving you would think £5 or £10 most but the taxi drivers here are after your blood.

-It was the reason I came here – because I thought I could save some money on my first couple of nights but seriously factoring in these extra costs It was very annoying for me.
+It actually puts me off coming back here.
+I thought I could save some money on my first couple of nights but seriously factoring in these extra costs It was very annoying for me.

-It was a shame because at the Aroma Butik Hotel I was getting a good feeling about the place.
-Just how its built, AGAIN the price! and just being able to take the short walk down to the beach out the back.
+It is a shame that the transport around here isn’t better because at the Aroma Butik Hotel I really liked it there.
+Just how its built, the price to stay here and just being able to take the short walk down to the beach out the back.

 The Swimming Pool isn’t really nothing special and the shower in my room was broken but they had hot water so I still felt like for £21 a night it was a good deal.

-I am not sure what the deal is here with lunch and dinner.
-Breakfast is free but I went for lunch one day and there was nothing there so don’t know how this is.
+I am not sure what the deal is here with lunch and dinner though.
+Breakfast is free but I went for lunch one day and there was nothing there so don’t know how this all works.

 I really should ask as I probably wouldn’t mind staying here again but I would want to know about the other meals I think.